|

 downhill (so it is all uphill going back), but it keeps you from trespassing on

 the golf course itself.
-Begin across the street from the Hotel Zum Türken
+Begin across the street from the Hotel zum Türken

-(lower right) -- walk into the woods and follow the graveled foot path that slants down
+(lower right) -- walk into the woods and follow the graveled foot path that

-when the Teehaus ruins were removed.
+700 yards.
 When you reach a broad dirt trail, turn right - this leads to

 the overlook and Teehaus site (marked by a star on this photo).
 There are